 BOOST (Pin 16): The BOOST pin is the supply for the bootstrapped gate drive and is externally connected to a low ESR ceramic boost capacitor referenced to SW pin.
-The recommended value of the BOOST capacitor, C{BOOST} , is 50 times greater than the total input capacitance of the topside MOSFET.
-In most applications $0.1\mu F$ is adequate.

-The maximum voltage that this pin sees is V{IN} + V{CC} , ground referred, and should not exceed 75V.
+The recommended value of the BOOST capacitor, C{BOOST} , is 50 times greater that the total input capacitance of the topside MOSFET.
+In most applications 0.1μF is adequate.
+The maximum voltage that this pin sees is $V{IN} + V{CC}$, ground referred.